8 min read

 6 min read

+Can Wikipedia be edited by anyone?
+Yes, anyone can edit a Wikipedia page.
+But those edits can be positive, negative, or neutral.
 If your brand, or even you, have been lucky enough to be eligible for a Wikipedia page, good for you!
 Wikipedia shows up high in search results, confirms your brand as significant, and even feeds information to Googles' Knowledge Panel.
-But with all of the good that comes with a Wikipedia page there also comes the bad - anyone can edit it.
+But with all of the good that comes with a Wikipedia page there also comes the bad - again, anyone can edit most Wikipedia pages.
+Even haters.

 We've also provided references to further reading at the bottom.